 Using a kitchen scale

-Use a liquid measuring cup (or normal measuring spoons) to measure liquids by volume instead of weight.
-Make sure to place the measuring cup on a flat surface so that it is level.
-Then, get down to eye level with the liquid measuring cup so that you can read the most accurate measurement.
+Use a clear liquid measuring cup (or normal measuring spoons) to measure liquids by volume instead of weight.
+Set it down of a flat surface so that it is level.
+Then, get down to eye level to check the measurement.

 Small Baking Tools